 2 things that will affect your claim

 Yes?
-You will not be able to claim DLA, unless you are under 16.
+You will not be able to make an initial claim for DLA, unless you are under 16 (under 18 in Scotland).
 You will have to claim PIP instead.

 Yes?
 Then you can claim immediately.